Successor to the model 201 mono’s, the model 525 with new Pascal technology promises further improved sound

 The model 525 sounds highly differentiated, dynamic and expressive, fast and coherent, and it has power and control in spades: it has no problem whatsoever to drive even power hungry Apogee Divas to extreme volume levels.

 Its sound is neither warm nor cool, neither sweet nor dry.
 It is, for lack of a fancier word, neutral.
 The 525’s timbre is spot on, and the amp is as musically expressive as the music that is played through it.
 While I personally prefer a gentler and more fluid presentation, this amp’s transparency means that you’ll hear more from the connected components and cables than from the amp itself.

 The combination is what makes the match though.
-While older Rowland amps tend to sound warmer and more relaxed, the 525’s much more neutral and somewhat unforgiving character would be bedded in better when combined with a smooth sounding preamp.
-Likewise I found that it sounds most musical with rounder and more mellow sounding components.
+While older Rowland amps tend to sound warmer and more relaxed, the 525’s much more neutral and somewhat dry character would be bedded in better when combined with rounder and more mellow sounding components.